 About Moser

 Hello I’m Andrew Moser!
-Just another student at Northern Illinois University!
-I grew up in Peoria IL and my parents continue to live there.
+I’m an Electrical Engineering graduate (Summa Cum Laude) from Northern Illinois University.
+I grew up in Peoria IL and continue to live there.
 I am always positive and my mind is always working on something!
-I made this site to be able to write about solutions to electrical engineering problems.
-This site is mainly for my personal reference, but anyone is welcome to reference it too!
+I made this site to be able to write about solutions to electrical engineering problems either as a tutorial or as an exhibition for my projects.

 Education: I originally majored in Computer Science and Digital Media Arts at Huntington University.
 After discovering that I can’t sit in front of a computer for the rest of my life, I left the CS/DMA major.
-I then transferred to Illinois Central College and recently finished two associates in “Engineering Science” and “Arts & Sciences.”
-I am now at NIU to finish my bachelors in Electrical Engineering.
+I then transferred to Illinois Central College and finished two associates in “Engineering Science” and “Arts & Sciences.”
+After that I transferred and finished my Electrical Engineering bachelors at Northern Illinois University.

-Resume: Request it in a comment and I’ll email it to you – I won’t make the comment public.
-What do I look for in a job?
-Well pay isn’t everything!
-Location, type of work, and the work environment is extremely important.
+Resume: Request it in a comment and I’ll email it to you – the comment won’t be public.

 Hi Andrew,